wazuh/wazuh-documentation/source/docker/container-usage.rst

 Mounting persistent storage
 ---------------------------

-By default, Docker's storage is not persistent.
+By default, storage in Docker is not persistent.
 Upon removing a container, its files are removed with it.
-To solve this, Docker offers persistent storage in the form of **volumes** or **bind mounts**.
-Volumes are the recommended way to store information and are stored in an area of the filesystem managed by Docker, whereas bind mounts are stored wherever the user specifies.
+To solve this, Docker provides persistent storage in the form of **volumes** or **bind mounts**.
+Volumes are the recommended way to store information and they are stored in a specific filesystem area managed by Docker, whereas bind mounts are stored wherever the user specifies.
 Volumes are also much more portable than bind mounts, as they do not depend on the host's filesystem to read or write files.

-.. note:: For more information on Docker's storage options, see the `Docker documentation <https://docs.docker.com/storage/>`_.
+.. note:: For more information about Docker's storage options, see the `Docker documentation <https://docs.docker.com/storage/>`_.

 .. warning::